 Other Activities for Teaching English Idioms

 There are a few other things you can do in your ESL classroom to help you students learn English idioms.
-Here are a few of my favourite ideas:
+It’s certainly a good use of time because if students can master idioms, they’ll be pros at speaking and writing in no time!
+Plus, they’re fun too!

 - See who can use the most idioms in your class.
 During casual conversation or activities, reward students for using an idiom correctly.
 Have a prize for the highest total at the end of the month.